 - Fluids alone can lower the fever.
 Reason: Being well hydrated helps the body give off heat through the skin. - Offer your child extra water or other fluids by mouth.
-Cold fluids are better.
-Until 6 months old, only give extra formula or breastmilk. - For all children, dress in 1 layer of clothing, unless shivering.
+Cold fluids are better. - For all children, dress in 1 layer of light weight clothing, unless shivering.
 Reason: Also helps heat loss from the skin. - For shivering (or the chills), give your child a blanket.
-Make them comfortable. - Caution: If a baby under 1 year has a fever, never overdress or bundle up.
-Reason: Babies can get over-heated more easily than older children.
+Make them comfortable.